 Court officers, also known as court attendants or court orderlies, are integral to ensuring court proceedings run smoothly.
 They work in the office and in the courtroom, upholding court conduct and liaising with the community.

 The responsibilities of a court officer are varied and include:

 - engagement with the public, police and legal professionals

 - calling witnesses to the stand and administering the oath

 Court officer jobs require a comprehensive understanding of the principles and processes of the criminal justice system.
 Court officers are often trusted with highly confidential information and so soundness and maturity of character is particularly valued in this position.
 To succeed as a court officer, you would need to demonstrate:

-Meet Sean, a Leading Border Force Officer with the Australian Border Force
+Meet Sean, a Senior Border Force Officer with the Australian Border Force

 Sean graduated from UQ's Bachelor of Criminology and Criminal Justice (Honours) in 2019 and is now a sworn member of the Australian Border Force (ABF).